-Hello I/O, a creator of high-tech immersive spaces, has announced that it has opened four new locations across the United Kingdom: Oceanarium at the Romford Children’s Centre, Living Drawings at Hobbledown Adventure Park, Multimedia zone in Gravesend, and Hello Park zones at Drusillas Park.
+Hello I/O, a creator of high-tech immersive spaces, has announced that it has opened four new locations across the UK in partnership with Interactive365: Oceanarium at Kidspace in Romford, the Imaginarium at Hobbledown Adventure Farm in Epsom, an interactive zone at a National Trust site near Derby, and SPARK at Drusillas Park in Alfriston.

-Hello I/O opened its first parks in England in 2019 and has since expanded to more locations.
+The first parks with ‘phygital’ interactive and educational attractions were opened in England in 2019 and have since expanded to more locations.
 Each of these projects is customised to meet the specific needs of that venue, providing unique attractions that encourage children’s growth and development.

-Here, the Hello Core technology has transformed a space of just 8 metres squared into a digital aquarium.
-Colourful underwater creatures are projected onto three walls, as well as the floor, meaning children can watch fish swimming around them while other ocean inhabitants, like crabs and shrimp, scuttle across the floor.
+Here, a space of just 64 square meters transforms into a digital aquarium.
+Colourful underwater creatures are projected onto three walls and the floor, meaning children can watch fish swimming around them while other ocean inhabitants, like crabs and shrimp, scuttle across the floor.

-Visitors can choose which animals to see using the tablets located along the walls.
-These creatures then react to touch, thanks to five integrated sensors.
-In addition, the venue holds regular shows to immerse guests in a magical underwater world.
+Visitors can choose which animals to see using the tablets scattered around the room.
+These creatures and the rest of the underwater landscape all react to touch.
+In addition, the venue holds regular shows to take guests on an immersive journey in this magical underwater world.

-The new Hello Park zones at Drusillas Park in East Sussex showcase Hello I/O’s core concept of the phygital world.
-During their visit to this popular zoo, guests can see real camels and servals and can then find out more about other animals that call Africa home in Hello Park.
+SPARK at Drusillas Park in East Sussex showcases several core concepts of the phygital world.
+During a visit to this popular zoo, guests can see plenty of real animals and then find out more about other animals that call Africa home within SPARK.